mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

 ### Glow Rope

-Early in the project, before real traffic data was available, I used mouse coordinates to control the path of each particle.
-It was pretty fun, so I spun it off into a simple WebGL demo called [Glow Rope][glow-rope].
+Early in the project, before traffic data was available, I used mouse coordinates to control the path of each particle.
+It was pretty fun, so I spun it off into a simple demo called [Glow Rope][glow-rope].
 Give it a try!

 <figure>
     <a href="/demos/glow-rope"><img src="/static/images/041/glow-rope.png" alt="glow rope screenshot" /></a>